sheqi/Continual_Learning_CV/applications/Gesture/README.md

-# Models for temporal-related video datasets
+# Applications for temporal-related video datasets (mainly for Gestures)
+This folder includes action recognition, few-shot and continual learning for **temporal-related video datasets** (in three sub directies)